The Foxfire Browser

 I am just old enough to remember the Foxfire books.
 I remember, in particular, coming across one on my parents’ bookshelves when I was a child of maybe nine or ten.
 It seemed odd to me that my folks would own a volume on how to make whiskey, butcher a hog, or maintain a flintlock rifle, since these tasks were rarely, if ever required in the exurbs of Boston where I grew up.
 When I later discovered the extraordinary story that led to the publication of this material, it felt as if the matter made more sense.
 In 1966, an English teacher in rural Appalachia, confronted with the perennial problem of how to get his students to care about writing, had conceived the idea of having his students write about the wisdom and folkways of their own community.
 The result was a self-published ’zine, of sorts, that later became a wildly popular set of books—on subjects ranging from basket weaving to faith healing—that is, among other things, one of the priceless records of an exquisite culture.
 That teacher, Eliot Wigginton, rightly won a MacArthur for what is undoubtedly one of the most incandescently successful instances of experiential learning in the twentieth century.

 But explaining how the results of that effort ended up on my parents’ bookshelf in the 1970s is another matter, because to ponder that question is to be confronted with the conundrums of infinite regress and genetic fallacy.
-The Foxfire books (which eventually ran to eleven volumes) were important resources for a strident “back to the land” movement in the US in the 1970s, but the books were neither the immediate cause of that movement nor an obvious effect of it.
+The Foxfire books (which eventually ran to eleven volumes) were important resources for a strident “back to the land” movement in the us in the 1970s, but the books were neither the immediate cause of that movement nor an obvious effect of it.
 And even to say such a thing is to beg the question.
 Why was there a back-to-the-land movement in the 1970s?
-It seems to have been preceded by a self-sufficiency ethos that had permeated some quarters of US society after the Second World War (primed, perhaps, by “victory gardens” and other war-time austerity campaigns).
+It seems to have been preceded by a self-sufficiency ethos that had permeated some quarters of us society after the Second World War (primed, perhaps, by “victory gardens” and other war-time austerity campaigns).
 But enthusiasm for things like smallholding and vacant lot farming precedes the war, and goes back even further in Europe.
 In fact, push on this even a little, and we are finding evidence in Augustan Rome for why my parents had conceived a desire to make their own soap.
 You can build that bridge, but you might not want to walk on it when you’re done.

 Some time in September or October of this year I started thinking about two things: the Common Gateway Interface and the Forth programming language.